Join us today for Part 2 of the Interview with Kyle Sullivan creator of Unleash the Champ...

 [00:14:48] Thanks so much for listening to the inspired stewardship podcast, as a subscriber and listener, we challenge you to not just sit back and passively listen, but [00:15:00] act on what you've heard and find a way to live your calling.
 If you enjoyed this episode.
 Please do us a favor.
 Go over to inspired stewardship.com/itunes rate.

 [00:15:16] All one word iTunes rate.
 It'll take you through how to leave a rating and review and how to make sure you're subscribed to the podcast so that you can get every episode as it comes out in your feed until next time investor.
 Your talent and your treasures develop your influence and impact the world.

 Enter your name and email address below and I'll send you periodic updates about the podcast.

-In today's episode, I ask Braden about:
+In today's episode, I ask Kyle about:

 Some of the Resources recommended in this episode:

 I make a commission for purchases made through the following link.

 The most important level and area of stewardship you can have is take care of you.
 You can't pour from an empty cup. - Kyle Sullivan